thisisbalu/exception-decoded/_posts/spring/2024-01-25-spring-objectretrievalfailureexception.md

 *Are you struggling with ObjectRetrievalFailureException in your Spring application?
 Don't worry, we've got you covered!
 In this article, we will delve into the details of ObjectRetrievalFailureException, its causes, and how to handle it effectively in your Spring projects.
 So let's get started!*

-## Table of Contents

-- Introduction to ObjectRetrievalFailureException
-- Causes of ObjectRetrievalFailureException
-- Handling ObjectRetrievalFailureException
-- Best practices to prevent ObjectRetrievalFailureException
-- Conclusion
-- References

 ## Introduction to ObjectRetrievalFailureException